Public-Health-Scotland/technical-docs/R/Writing R Code that Runs in Parallel.md

 The results clearly indicate that `{multidplyr}` significantly outperforms `{dplyr}` in terms of execution time for the given data manipulation task.
 The mean execution time for `{multidplyr}` is approximately 7.96 seconds, compared to 61.72 seconds for dplyr.
 This demonstrates the potential performance benefits of using parallel processing with `{multidplyr}` for large datasets.

+## The `{furrr}` R package

+The [`{furrr}`]{https://furrr.futureverse.org/} R package is an extension of the [`{purrr}`]{https://purrr.tidyverse.org/} package that enables parallel processing across multiple cores with minimal changes to existing purrr-based code.
+The package is part of the [Futureverse](https://www.futureverse.org/).

+To use `{furrr}`, users first need to set up a parallel processing plan using the [`{future}`]{https://future.futureverse.org/} package.
+Then, `{purrr}` functions like `map()` can be replaced with their `{furrr}` equivalents e.g. `future_map()`.
+The `{furrr}` functions will automatically distribute the iterations across the number of cores defined in the processing plan.

+The `partition()` function divides the data frame into chunks that are processed independently by each worker, ensuring that all observations within a group are assigned to the same worker, thus maintaining the integrity of grouped operations.
+Once the data is partitioned, users can perform various dplyr operations such as `mutate()`, `summarise()`, and `filter()` in parallel, and then collect the results using the `collect()` function.

+For simpler operations or smaller datasets (less than ~10 million observations), the overhead of communication between nodes may outweigh the benefits of parallel processing.

+### Example

+Timing Comparison:
+Sequential: 150.0840 seconds
+Parallel:   30.8370 seconds
+Speedup:    4.87x